abuach/cs450students/lab1-ollama-basics.md

 By the end of this lab, you will be able to:
 - Connect to the Ollama API using the Python client library
 - Send basic requests to a language model
-- Understand model parameters (temperature, top-k, top-p)
+- Begin to understand model parameters (temperature, top-k, top-p)

 ---